dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error to call an expression whose type is potentially nullable and not `dynamic`.

-It is an error if a top level variable or static variable with a non-nullable type has no initializer expression unless the variable is marked with the `late` modifier.
+It is an error if a top level variable or static variable with a non-nullable type has no initializer expression unless the variable is marked with a `late` or `external` modifier.

-It is an error if a class declaration declares an instance variable with a potentially non-nullable type and no initializer expression, and the class has a generative constructor where the variable is not initialized via an initializing formal or an initializer list entry, unless the variable is marked with the `late` modifier.
+It is an error if a class declaration declares an instance variable with a potentially non-nullable type and no initializer expression, and the class has a generative constructor where the variable is not initialized via an initializing formal or an initializer list entry, unless the variable is marked with a `late`, `abstract`, or `external` modifier.

-It is an error if a mixin declaration or a class declaration with no generative constructors declares an instance variable without an initializing expression which is final or whose type is potentially non-nullable, unless the variable is marked with the `late` modifier.
+It is an error if a mixin declaration or a class declaration with no generative constructors declares an instance variable without an initializing expression which is final or whose type is potentially non-nullable, unless the variable is marked with a `late`, `abstract`, or `external` modifier.

 It is an error if a potentially non-nullable local variable which has no initializer expression and is not marked `late` is used before it is definitely